yangdamie/agent-tabs/README.md

 ---

-## Why Agent Tabs
+## Why Agent Tabs on GIWA

 As AI applications become more autonomous, agents increasingly need to pay for data, compute, and API calls on their own.
 Existing payment approaches create a gap: subscriptions and API keys are hard to scope per action, while giving an agent an unrestricted wallet makes a small bug or compromised key financially risky.

-Agent Tabs gives an agent a bounded payment tab instead.
-The owner selects an approved service, sets a maximum payment per request and a daily cap, then signs the policy.
+Agent Tabs uses GIWA Sepolia to demonstrate a stablecoin-settlement control layer for those payments.
+The owner gives an agent a bounded payment tab: they select an approved service, set a maximum payment per request and a daily cap, then sign the policy.
 The agent can make eligible payments without gaining control of the owner's full wallet.

 The model is designed for services that support stablecoin, pay-per-request payment.
 It follows an **x402-style** request, quote, payment, and receipt narrative: a paid endpoint responds with an HTTP 402-style quote, the policy is checked before payment, and completed work produces a receipt for settlement.